climateinteractive/enroads-guide/docs/guide/renewables.rst

 **How can I get renewables to grow faster?**

 * Discourage coal and oil by taxing them individually or setting a carbon price.
-* Adjust the R&D breakthrough cost reduction for renewables to simulate a sudden breakthrough that would dramatically lower the cost of renewable energy.
+* Adjust the "Renewables R&D breakthrough cost reduction" slider to simulate a sudden breakthrough that would dramatically lower the cost of renewable energy.

 **How do you handle the availability and cost of storage of electricity from renewables?**

-* The cost of storage of wind and solar energy is explicitly modeled in En-ROADS, depressing growth in the long term.
+* The cost of storage for renewables is explicitly modeled in En-ROADS, and as renewables become a significant part of energy supply, storage must be cost effective to enable further expansion.

 .. rubric:: Footnotes